purescript/purescript-lists/docs/Data/List/Lazy.md

 nub :: forall a.
 (Eq a) => List a -> List a
 ```

+Special case of `nubBy`: `nubBy eq`

 #### `nubBy`

 ``` purescript
 nubBy :: forall a. (a -> a -> Boolean) -> List a -> List a
 ```

-Remove duplicate elements from a list, using the specified
+Remove duplicate elements from a list, using the specified function to
-function to determine equality of elements.
+determine equality of elements.
+The first occurence of an element is always
+the one that is kept.

 Running time: `O(n^2)`